moradiya-neel/threat-hunt-azuki-breach-saga/part-4-dead-in-the-water/README.md

 This demonstrates the attacker leveraging stolen credentials from earlier phases to spread laterally across the entire network.

+> **Note:** 10.1.0.102 was later identified as azuki-logistics, a logistics workstation that received the silentlynx.exe payload but was outside the primary investigation scope.

 **MITRE ATT&CK Reference:**
 - Remote Services: SMB/Windows Admin Shares (T1021.002)
 - Lateral Tool Transfer (T1570)